vlopez0392/NodeJS/Section7/70_Intro_to_HTTP_Responses_Requests/70_Intro_to_HTTP_Responses_Requests.md

 Any programming language can be used to implement the API in the server.
 What really matters is that the requests and responses are done in HTTP.
 HTTP allows both the client and server to understand each other and communicate in the same language.
 The client makes a request in HTTP and the server responds back in HTTP.

 What does this language look like?
 From the MDN, the HTTP request methods indicate the desired actions given a resource.
 We can GET, POST, PUT and DELETE a resource.
+We will explore them later in the course.

+HTTP has become the language of the web because of its simplicity and therefore as developers we must understand it thoroughly.